Great Balls of FIRE II: The evolution and destruction of star clusters across cosmic time in a Milky Way-mass galaxy: Cluster Evolution and Destruction

 where $m_{\rm BH}$ is the mass of the BHs (or the most massive objects in the cluster) and $\left < m \right>$ is the average stellar mass.
 However, immediately after core collapse, the core suddenly re-expands as the energy generated by the formation of BH binaries is injected into the cluster core.
-While the initial collapse is visible in the 3D core radius, it is barely detectable (beyond standard fluctuations) in the observed core radius shown in the bottom panel if Figure \ref{fig:rcrh_single}.
+While the initial collapse is visible in the 3D core radius, it is barely detectable (beyond standard fluctuations) in the observed core radius shown in the bottom panel if Fig.\ \ref{fig:rcrh_single}.
 This cluster will not undergo a true, permanent core collapse \citep[sometimes called ``second core collapse'',][]{Breen2013,Heggie2014b} until much later (4.5 Gyr after its formation, not shown here).

 On the other hand, the younger cluster, being deprived of any BH subsystem by natal kicks, only experiences a single core collapse event.
-In Figure \ref{fig:rcrh_single}, this occurs at approximately 1.2 Gyr (or 6 $T_{\rm rlx}$, where $T_{\rm rlx}=200$ Myr for this cluster) after formation.
+In Fig.\ \ref{fig:rcrh_single}, this occurs at approximately 1.2 Gyr (or 6 $T_{\rm rlx}$, where $T_{\rm rlx}=200$ Myr for this cluster) after formation.
 This is closer to the 16 $T_{\rm rlx}$ core collapse time for equal-mass clusters \citep[with the remaining difference arising from the non-equal mass stellar IMF, e.g.,][]{1971ApJ...164..399S,1985ApJ...292..339I,2010MNRAS.408L..16G}, but still significantly faster than the 4.5 Gyr collapse time for the older low-metallicity cluster.
 Despite its age, the younger cluster appears dynamically older than its older sibling.
-This counter-intuitive results suggests that one must be cautious when using GCs as tracers of galactic star formation and evolution, since any measurement of their dynamical age strongly depends upon the initial retention of BHs and the age-metallicity relation of their birth galaxies.
+This counter-intuitive results suggests that one must be cautious when using GCs as tracers of galactic star formation and evolution, since any measurement of their dynamical age strongly depends upon the initial retention of BHs and the age-metallicity relation of their birth galaxies in addition to their initial relaxation time as determined by their birth masses and radii.